 Number Sense

 When a child arranges those five pretzels in another way, he or she learns that the number 5 can be represented in many different ways.
 The pretzels may look different, but there are still 5 of them.
+How can you represent the number 5 in a different way?

 Sorting

-A pile of teddy grahams can be sorted by ones that are face down (sleeping) and ones that are face up (awake).
+A pile of teddy crackers can be sorted by the ones that are face down (sleeping) and the ones that are face-up (awake).
 How many are asleep?
 How many are awake?
 Which number is bigger?
-Teddy grahams can also be sorted by those with arms up and those with arms down.
+How many do you need to add to make them the same?
+How did you figure that out?

 Patterns